taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 The initial state will be the same as before, but you defined it on a more fine-grained level.
-That will help you later on when you specify more than one reducer and your state object becomes more complex.
+Later on, that will help you when you specify more than one reducer and your state object becomes more complex.

 ### Nested Data Structures

 The initial state is an empty list of todos.
 However, in a growing application you want to operate on more than todos.
-You might have an `currentUser` object that represents the logged in user in your application.
+You might have a `currentUser` object that represents the logged in user in your application.
 In addition, you want to have a `filter` property to filter todos by their `completed` property.
-In a growing application more objects and arrays will gather in the global state.
+In a growing application, more objects and arrays will gather in the global state.
 That's why your initial state shouldn't be an empty list but an object that represents the state object.
 This object then has nested properties for `todos`, `currentUser` and `filter`.

 Disregarding the initial state in the reducer from the last chapter, you would define your initial state in the store like in the following: